rogchap/rogchap.github.io/_posts/2011-06-25-simple-api-creation-with-nodejs.markdown

 	$ curl localhost:3000
 	<!DOCTYPE .... etc

+Now we have a running web application!
+You can get more simple and lightweight that that....love it!

 ## Part 2: Coming soon

 I'm going to split this tutorial into a few parts.
 In the next part we will setup our application with a familier MVC style pattern.